hongj77/bigredhacks-com/README.md

 BigRed--Hacks-Web
 =================

-Making of the website for Cornell BigRed//Hacks event. http://bigredhacks.com/
+Making of the website for Cornell BigRed//Hacks event.
+Soon to replace http://bigredhacks.com/